CAS Language Requirement

 Q I want to take sign language.
 Why can’t I find any courses in it?

-A American Sign Language at BU is offered through the Deaf Studies Program, and ASL courses are open to CAS students after the first semester of their freshman year.
+A American Sign Language at BU is offered through the Deaf Studies Program, and ASL courses are open to CAS students.
+Completing the fourth-semester course of ASL will satisfy the CAS language requirement.
 The four-semester course sequence is as follows:

 - SED DE 570 American Sign Language I

 - SED DE 571 American Sign Language II